e2b-dev/E2B/README.md

 ## Supported runtimes
 - NodeJS
+- Looking for more runtimes?
+Please open an issue
 - *(coming soon)* Custom environments based on containers

 ## Usage of Devbook in example apps